integrated-reasoning/KeyHippo/README.md

 ON "public"."resource_table"
 FOR SELECT
 USING (
-  keyhippo.current_user_context().user_id = resource_table.owner_id
+  auth.uid() = resource_table.owner_id
   AND keyhippo.authorize('manage_resources')
 );
 ```

-This policy grants access when the user is authenticated via a session token or a valid API key and has the 'manage_resources' permission.
+This policy grants access when:

+1. The user is authenticated (via session token or API key)
+2. They are the owner of the resource
+3. They have the 'manage_resources' permission

 ### RBAC Management